 - General location information if your devices shares information about its location.

 Cookies and these other technologies can help us automatically identify you when you return to our Sites.
-Cookies help us review website traffic patterns and improve the website, and determine what Sites are popular.
-To the extent permitted by law, we can also use such information to deliver customized content and advertising to users of the Sites whose behavior indicates that they are interested in a particular subject area.
-Our Sites work with who help us track and analyze visitor activity on the Sites, measure the effectiveness of our advertising efforts, and support the optimization of our digital marketing campaigns.
+Cookies help us review website traffic patterns and improve the Sites, and determine what Sites are popular.
+To the extent permitted by law, we can also use such information to deliver customized content and advertising to users of the Sites whose activity on the Sites indicates that they are interested in a particular subject area.
+Our Sites work to help us track and analyze visitor activity on the Sites, measure the effectiveness of our advertising efforts, and support the optimization of our digital marketing campaigns.

-Dana-Farber deploys the Facebook Pixel on some informational webpages.
-The Facebook Pixel may enable Facebook to match website visitors with their Facebook User Accounts.
-You can find out more about how Facebook uses data when you visit our Websites by visiting Facebook's Data Policy page, "What kinds of information do we collect? > Information from partners."
+Dana-Farber deploys the Facebook Pixel on some fundraising/donor informational webpages.
+The Facebook Pixel may enable Facebook to match visitors to the Sites with their Facebook User Accounts.
+You can find out more about how Facebook uses data when you visit the Sites by visiting Facebook's Data Policy page, "What kinds of information do we collect? > Information from partners."

-You can turn off tracking cookies from our Sites in your browser by clicking here or with the settings button on the cookie banner which appears when visiting the Sites.
-Please note that some peripheral sites (i.e., subdomains) accessible through our website do not yet support cookie preferences, so cookies on those sites will not be affected by your settings.
+You can turn off tracking cookies from our Sites by clicking here or with the settings button on the cookie banner which appears when visiting the Sites.
+Please note that some peripheral sites (i.e., subdomains) accessible through our website may not support cookie preferences, so cookies on those sites will not be affected by your settings.
 As an alternative, most browsers allow the visitor to reject cookies.
 In either instance, if you choose to decline cookies, you may not be able to fully experience the interactive features our Sites provide.
 Because there is not yet a consensus on how companies should respond to web browser-based do-not-track ("DNT") mechanisms, we do not respond to web browser-based DNT signals at this time.